-- Social inequality, including gender rights, LGBTQ rights, race equality and more
+- Social inequality, including gender rights, LGBTQ rights, race equality, anti-islamophobia and more

 If you're a grassroots campaigner the scholarships can cover the full fee of coming on Bootcamp (£3500) and if you work at an NGO there are partial scholarships available to cover some of the costs of coming.

-If you're successful in getting a scholarship you'll get access to the full year long Campaign Bootcamp programme.
-It starts with a week of thoughtful and confidence building training with 34 other enthusiastic activists.
-The syllabus includes planning a campaign, working with the media, fundraising, choosing your tactics, building websites, coding and much more!
+If you're successful in getting a scholarship, you'll get access to the full year-long Campaign Bootcamp programme.
+It starts with a week of thoughtful and confidence-building training with 34 other enthusiastic activists.
+The topics we cover include planning a campaign, working with the media, fundraising, choosing your tactics, building websites, coding and much more!
 After the residential is over you'll get a year of follow up support, including mentoring and extra events.

 Hear from previous Trust for London Scholarship grantee, Jason: